yeoman/yeoman/docs/cli/generators.md

 ## Generators

-Yeoman generators allow you to scaffold out a project using a custom setup of boilerplates, frameworks and dependencies.
+Generators allow you to scaffold out a project using a custom setup of boilerplates, frameworks and dependencies.
 These are wrapped up in a generator (or scaffold).
 The basic application generated when calling `yeoman init` actually uses a generator itself and they can be quite powerful.